MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-wildfly-on-azure-kubernetes-service.md

 <!-- shared content -->
 ### Deploy to AKS

-[Create and apply your Kuberntes YAML file(s)](/azure/aks/kubernetes-walkthrough#run-the-application).
+[Create and apply your Kubernetes YAML file(s)](/azure/aks/kubernetes-walkthrough#run-the-application).
 If creating an external load balancer (whether to your application or to an ingress controller), be sure to provide the IP Address provisioned in the previous section as the `LoadBalancerIP`.

 Include [externalized parameters as environment variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/).
 Don't include secrets (such as passwords, API keys, and JDBC connection strings).
 These are covered in the following section.

+Be sure to include memory and CPU settings when creating your deployment YAML so your containers are properly sized.
 <!-- end shared content -->

 ### Configure Persistent Storage